PANDAExpress: a Simpler and Faster PANDA Algorithm: Motivating and Running Examples

 \section{Motivating and Running Examples}

-This section presents two examples.
-The first one illustrates what we mean by axis-parallel partitioning.
-The second one illustrates the need for arbitrary hyperplane partitions.
+This section presents two examples to illustrate axis-parallel partitioning and the need for arbitrary hyperplane partitions.
 The second example is also the running example for the rest of the paper.